≈

-PIT is available from maven central as of version 0.20.
+PIT is available from maven central since version 0.20.

 Add the plugin to build/plugins in your pom.xml